Murphydbuffalo/hyp/README.md

 one is present.
 Higher power means a lower probability of false negatives (not rejecting the null hypothesis when it is false).
-+ Control proportion - You must have existing data on the conversion rate of the current version of the feature.
++ Control proportion - You must have existing data on the conversion rate of the current variant of the feature.
 This is the control proportion.
 + Minimum detectable effect - The smallest effect size you would care to detect.
 We don't want to run an experiment only to find out that our effect size, although statistically significant, is not large enough to deliver business value.